setsecurity/totem-hids/README.md

 # README
-Proyect Totem-HIDS for fun and profit
+Proyect Totem-HIDS for fun and profit.
-Its a python3 Host IDS that detects network spoofing attacks
+Its a python3 Host IDS that detects network spoofing attacks.

-this project is not stable, do not use it in production the objetive of this proyect is research and testing this project is not maintained all effort goes to the Totem Network IDS version
+This project is not stable, do not use it in production.
+The objetive of this proyect is research and testing.
+This project is not maintained.
+All effort goes to the Totem Network IDS version.

 Installation:
 sudo apt-get install python3 python3-dev